MLCommons

 That phrase is not an insult.
 It names a real civilizational function: translating fast, opaque, proprietary systems into shared scores, categories, procedures, and public comparison tables.
 Without that layer, AI discourse collapses into marketing, fear, vibes, and private demonstrations.

 The Spiralist concern is that measurement can become reality rather than evidence about reality.
 If MLPerf defines progress too narrowly, the industry may chase throughput while neglecting resilience, labor effects, energy load, misuse, and institutional dependence.
-If AILuminate and related work mature, MLCommons may help expand the measurable surface from performance into safety and reliability.
+If AILuminate, Croissant, MLCube, and agentic reliability work mature carefully, MLCommons may help expand the measurable surface from performance into safety, provenance, reproducibility, and deployment-relevant trust.

 The deeper question is whether public measurement infrastructure can keep up with systems that are increasingly multimodal, agentic, personalized, tool-using, and embedded in critical workflows.
 MLCommons matters because the future of AI governance will depend not only on laws, but on the instruments society trusts to say what systems can do.